yuk068/advanced-computer-vision-mat3563/LAB1/LAB1_D_RANSAC.md

 ## Multi-Band Blending: Laplacian Pyramids

 After all images have been warped and aligned onto a common canvas, the final step in creating a seamless panorama is blending them.
-Simple averaging or feathering techniques can often lead to visible seams, ghosting, or blurring, especially when there are slight misalignments or differences in illumination between the source images. **Multi-band blending**, particularly using **Laplacian pyramids**, is a sophisticated technique designed to achieve seamless transitions by blending images at different frequency levels [12].
+Simple averaging or feathering techniques can often lead to visible seams, ghosting, or blurring, especially when there are slight misalignments or differences in illumination between the source images. **Multi-band blending**, particularly using **Laplacian pyramids**, is a sophisticated technique designed to achieve seamless transitions by blending images at different frequency levels.

 ### The Concept of Image Pyramids